Rich Products

 Rich Products Corporation (also known as Rich's) is a privately held multinational food products corporation headquartered in Buffalo, New York.
-The company was founded in 1945 by Robert E. Rich, Sr. after his development of a non-dairy whipped topping based on soybean oil.
+The company was founded in 1945 by Robert E. Rich, Sr., after his development of a non-dairy whipped topping based on soybean oil, 21 years before Cool Whip.
 Since then, the company has expanded its non-dairy frozen food offerings and also supplies products to retailers, bakeries, and foodservice providers.

 Rich's employs 11,000 employees worldwide, with manufacturing facilities in many countries.
 The company sells more than 2,000 products in 112 countries.
 It currently ranks number 116 on Forbes list of America's Largest Private Companies.

-In addition to Farm Rich, the company sells products under other brands it has acquired, such as SeaPak; French Meadow, Casa Di Bertacchi; Byron's Barbecue; Carvel, f'real and Jon Donaire.
+In addition to Farm Rich, the company sells products under other brands it has acquired, such as SeaPak, French Meadow, Casa Di Bertacchi, Byron's Barbecue; Carvel, F'real and Jon Donaire.
 CoffeeRich' is one of the company's few exceptions, with nearly all of its products not being sold under the Rich brand name.